-- a.
-The parent(s)/guardian(s) will be notified. - b.
-The student will be suspended out-of-school until a Faculty Discipline Board can be convened. - c.
-A second offense will result in request for withdrawal or expulsion of the student.
+a.
+The parent(s)/guardian(s) will be notified.

+b.
+The student will be suspended from school until a Faculty Discipline Board can be convened.

+c.
+A second offense can result in a request for withdrawal or expulsion of the student.